-Examinations in all courses, except the dissertation course, will be held semester-wise.
+Examinations in all courses will be held semester-wise.
 A student can appear for an exam only in the semester in which the examination for that course is announced by the Department.
-The examination for the dissertation course, comprising an evaluation by a board of examiners and a viva-voce, will be held only once a year, along with the examinations for the Winter-Semester of the second year.

-In the case of all elective courses, except the dissertation course, evaluation will be done by the instructor(s) in the concerned course with a provision for revaluation of the final examination.
+In the case of all elective courses, evaluation will be done by the instructor(s) in the concerned course with a provision for revaluation of the final examination.
 Unless otherwise specified, the division of marks will be 30 marks for internal evaluation and 70 marks for a written final examination.
-Courses 003, 401 through 409 and 504 on econometric methods and applications will carry 50 marks for internal evaluation and 50 marks for the final written examination.
-Internal evaluation may be based on a combination of midterm exams, term-papers, lab assignments and class attendance and class participation.
+Internal evaluation may be based on a combination of midterm exams, termpapers, lab assignments and class attendance and class participation.
 The weights assigned to these components will be specified by the instructor at the beginning of the course.
 In all the courses, the internal assessment requirements begin from the first day of classes, and these requirements must be met as scheduled by the instructor.
-Note that once awarded, internal assessment marks cannot be improved, even if the student re-appears for the end-semester examination of that course.
+Note that once awarded, internal assessment marks cannot be improved, even if the student re-appears for the endsemester examination of that course.
+All modes of evaluation will be conducted in English.